OptimiumHealth/Blazor-WASM-Server/README.md

 The names of the projects may seem a bit odd; Just understand that this project was pared down from a very large project 'in progress' and in the large project the names make sense.
 The solution is architected in an MVVM style.
-Most of what appears in the demo project is simply the view components.
+Most of what appears in the demo project are some of the view components.